kavyashree-205/BASIC-PYTHON-PROJECTS/README.md

 This project is a text based rolling dice simulator where the user can choose either rolling a single die or multiple dice.
 I have provided with an option of anytime exit from the terminal.
 It is a beginner level python mini project.

+*****5.GUESS THE NUMBER GAME*****

+The game is made with Python language,where I have used basics of python as a key measure to complete this mini project.
+The game provides you with 5 chances of guessing the number and intresting hints will be displayed as soon as the game starts.
+I have also included error handling scripts.The modules used are Random module,Time module,System Specific module.